-- Structured (question order is predetermined, researchers only go off script to clarify question or ask for more details)
+Structured (question order is predetermined, researchers only go off script to clarify the question or ask for more details)

-- Semi-structured (questions are predetermined, but researcher is at liberty to be use informal language and tweak wording)
+Semi-structured (questions are predetermined, but the researcher is at liberty to use informal language and tweak wording)

-- In-depth (questions aren’t predetermined, conversation relies mostly on one’s subjective point of view/opinion).
+In-depth (questions aren’t predetermined, the conversation relies mostly on one’s subjective point of view/opinion).

 Number of participants

-In-person interviews: these will be invaluable if you’re looking to read between the lines – especially, if you adapt an in-depth or semi-structured approach.
-The same way as in the case of in-person questionnaires, respondents are more prone to answer more precisely when addressed face-to-face.
+In-person interviews: these will be invaluable if you’re looking to read between the lines – especially if you adopt an in-depth or semi-structured approach.
+In the same way as in the case of in-person questionnaires, respondents are more prone to answer more precisely when addressed face-to-face.

 Phone interviews: Similarly to phone questionnaires, the response rates are high – even more so, as interviews can’t (at least, as of yet) be effectively carried out without a fellow human researcher on board.
 There is a significant difference though – while phone questionnaires remain on script, interviews, with their more open nature, encourage sharing opinions and, as an effect, often collect insights of highly subjective, emotional nature.